diegodinizf/House-Rocket/README.md

 **3. Should House Rocket do a home renovation to raise the sale price?
 What could be the renovation suggestions and how much would the price increasing?**

 It was considered that homes which were smaller than the 15 ones closest to them could have an increase in their living spaces through a renovation.
-This option was recommendes, since total living area is the most inffluent variable for the price.
+This option was recommended, since total living area is the most influential variable for the price.

 Further, the new space it's limited on 25% of the total available space in the home.
 This limit was maintained to prevent property prices from rising too much.